Punctured logarithmic maps: The perfect obstruction theory

 \begin{definition} The \emph{punctured Gromov-Witten correspondence} defined by the global decorated type $\btau$ is the homomorphism

 of rational Chow groups. \end{definition}

-As usual, pairing with cohomology classes in $\prod_L \ul Z_L\times \scrM_{g,k}$ and taking degrees then produces Gromov-Witten invariants.
-Note also that Proposition~\ref{Prop: pure-dimensional fM(cX,tau)} defines pure-dimensional cycles as the images of the fundamental classes of $\fM(\cX/B,\btau')$ for $\btau'\to\btau$ a contraction morphism from a realizable global type.
+{Here $\prod_L$ denotes the cartesian product of spaces over $B$.} As usual, pairing with cohomology classes in $\prod_L \ul Z_L\times \scrM_{g,k}$ and taking degrees then produces Gromov-Witten invariants.
+Note also that Proposition~\ref{Prop: pure-dimensional fM(cX,tau)} defines pure-dimensional cycles {in $\fM^\ev(\cX/B,\btau)$} as the images of the fundamental classes of $\fM(\cX/B,\btau')$ for $\btau'\to\btau$ a contraction morphism from a realizable global type.